 What is Prospero?

-Prospero is a now-to-new approach for bringing forth truly original creations (products, services, facilities such as this website, enterprises, work practices, community initiatives and so on) that have the potential to generate widespread value, infuse people’s lives with meaning and joy, and enrich the world.
-It can be used on its own or in conjunction with design thinking, Agile or another now-to-new method.
+Prospero is a method-independent approach for conceiving truly original and highly potent ideas, and birthing new creations (products, services, facilities such as this website, enterprises, events, community initiatives and so on) that generate widespread value, infuse people’s lives with meaning and joy, and enrich the world.

 What does the name mean and why did you choose it?